GBProductions/tdd-ruby/README.md

 ## Setup/Installation Requirements
 * _Make sure you have the latest version of your favorite browser._
-* _Clone the "tdd-ruby" repository from Github to your computer._
+* _Clone the "tdd-ruby" repository from Github to your computer by typing "git clone https://github.com/GBProductions/tdd-ruby.git" into the command line._
 * _Navigate to the root directory of the project in the terminal and type 'code .' to view project in an editor like VS Code._
+* _Run "gem install bundler" in command line to install bundler._
+* _Run "bundle install"._
+* _To run program, type "ruby app.rb" into Terminal._

 ## Known Bugs